RoamGuru Roam Guru

 Coordinates: 52.3683° N, 4.8894° E

-A local institution since 1986, Sampurna serves authentic Indonesian cuisine in elegant surroundings.
-Their rijsttafel includes 18-20 dishes, offering a comprehensive introduction to Indonesian flavors.
-The satay and rendang are exceptional.
+A local institution since 1986, Sampurna serves authentic Indonesian cuisine in an elegant canal house.
+Their rijsttafel includes 18-20 dishes, and the satay and rendang are exceptional.
+The setting—white tablecloths, Indonesian art, quiet service—makes it feel special without being stuffy.
+Come with an appetite and patience; the dishes arrive in waves.

 Kantjil & de Tijger